-Charlie Collins forthcoming second album is expected to be a relentlessly honest document of what it takes to bring yourself back after nearly losing it all.
-Years in the making, it sees one of Australia’s most gifted songwriters take on new forms and sonic textures, reconnecting with her authentic self.
-All of which comes together on the album’s single ‘Undone’.
+Charlie’s Undone album is a relentlessly honest document of what it takes to bring yourself back after nearly losing it all.
+It sees one of Australia’s most gifted songwriters take on new forms and sonic textures reconnecting with her authentic self.